FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 Beyond these improvements, we took two additional measures to improve annotation efficiency.
-First, the selection of candidates in a number of classes had a very bad precision due to sub-optimality of the nomination system.
+First, the selection of candidates in a number of classes had a very low precision possibly due to sub-optimality of the nomination system.
 Thus, we decided to discard classes with a rate of ``Not Present" responses above 75\%, as well as classes with very few candidates and others deemed highly ambiguous for annotation.
 This left a total of 395 sound classes (a reduction of $\approx$35\%).
-Second, the initial duration limit of 90s was proven burdensome for human validation, and of questionable utility due to the vague supervision given by weak labels applied to such large lengths.
+Second, participants reported that the initial duration limit of 90s was too long for human validation, and a potential cause for fatigue.
+In addition, the supervision given by weak labels applied to such large lengths is rather vague.
 Therefore, we decided to discard clips longer than 30s.